PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

 - Download the ISO which matches your console: https://github.com/CTurt/FreeDVDBoot/tree/master/PREBUILT%20ISOs
 - Burn the ISO to a DVD.
+  - It is recommended to use a **DVD-R** disc that supports atleast 4x speed, burned at 4x speed.
 - Insert the burned FreeDVDBoot disc, then reset/turn on the PS2. uLaunchELF should open.

 ### Dumping the BIOS

 - Insert your USB flash drive with the BIOS dumper (binary version) on it.
+  - Your milage may vary here, some people report USB 3.0 drives being usable while others claim they are not.
+For this reason it appears to be more-so dependent on the drive rather than the USB version so we cannot provide an exhaustive list for success.
 - Navigate uLaunchELF to the device named mass: and open it.
 - Locate and run `DUMPBIOS-MASS.ELF`.